borntofrappe/game-development/01 Flappy Bird/Flappy Bird 8/README.md

 }
 ```

-It makes no different for the current situation, but it is helpful once/if you specify complex strings, or strings which include special characters, like spaces.
+It makes no difference in the current setup, but it is helpful once/if you specify complex strings, or strings which include special characters, like spaces.

-## states/2
+## states 2

 The game will increase in complexity with future updates, but to test out the state machine, the idea is to go through two states with the following logic